Sloeber/arduino-eclipse-plugin/readme.md

 ##### Examples
-    mvn verify -Plinux32 -Dtest=RegressionTest (builds for neon and linux 32 bits) mvn verify -Pwin32,mars,linux32 -Dtest=RegressionTest
+    mvn verify -Plinux32 -Dtest=RegressionTest (builds for neon and linux 32 bits) mvn verify -Pwin32,oxygen,linux32 -Dmaven.test.skip=true

-To build for neon and the platform you are running on:
+To build for photon and the platform you are running on:

-    mvn clean verify -Dtest=RegressionTest
+    mvn clean verify -Dmaven.test.skip=true

-### what is this -Dtest=RegressionTest about
+### what is this -Dmaven.test.skip=true about
 mvn builds and run tests automagically.
-However many junit tests in Sloeber are very extensive and will always have failures.
+However many junit tests in Sloeber are very extensive and will always have failures because you don't have the boards attached.
+By adding -Dmaven.test.skip=true no tests will be executed.

-     By adding -Dtest=RegressionTest anly the regression test is run and this test should be successfull.
+     Try: -Dtest=RegressionTest to only run regression tests

 ### Setting up a repository

 If you want to import the latest code based plugin to another Eclipse setup you have then it is possible to setup a local repository to install the plugin you have just built.
 Just add a local repository with location ```arduino-eclipse-plugin/io.sloeber.product/target/repository```